mvolkmann/blog/src/book-errata.md

 ### Chapter 2

 p.
+29 In the first bullet of section 2.1.6, change "next section" to "section 2.1.8".

+p.
 32 Add the following after "Enter `npm install` to install all the required dependencies from npm."